$162.6M Powerball jackpot hit in Virginia, 2nd in state history

 RICHMOND, Va.
-(WRIC) — A Powerball ticket worth an estimated $162.6 million has been purchased in Virginia — the fourth-largest jackpot in Virginia Lottery’s history.
+(WRIC) — A Powerball ticket worth an estimated $162.6 million was sold in Virginia — the fourth-largest jackpot in Virginia Lottery’s history.

-According to Virginia Lottery, the ticket, purchased in Dublin, matched all six numbers – 10, 16, 18, 40, 66, and Powerball 16 – in the most recent Powerball drawing on Saturday, March 4.
+According to the Virginia Lottery, the ticket, purchased in Dublin, matched all six numbers — 10, 16, 18, 40, 66, and Powerball 16 — drawing Saturday night.
 It’s only the second time a Powerball ticket purchased in Virginia has won the jackpot.

-The jackpot was worth an estimated $161 million ahead of Saturday night’s drawing but Powerball officials said Sunday the pot ended up being worth $162.2 million with a cash value of $82.7 million.
+The jackpot was worth an estimated $161 million ahead of the drawing but Powerball officials said Sunday that the pot ended up being worth $162.2 million with a cash value of $82.7 million.

 The winner now has 180 days to claim their prize as either the lump sum payout or the annuity of 30 graduated payments over 29 years.
 When the person or persons come forward to claim their prize, they can choose to remain anonymous, according to Virginia law.